Chrriis/SWTSwing/SWTSwing/Release/readme.txt

-A port to Swing has many benefits, including true portability (no native libraries), can act as a bridge between Swing and SWT components, support for look and feel.
+A port to Swing has many benefits, including true portability (no native libraries), can act as a bridge between Swing and SWT components, support for look and feels.

-SWTSwing requires the latest official version of the Java Runtime Environment in order to provide a maximum coverage of SWT features.
+SWTSwing requires the latest official version of the Java Runtime Environment (6.0) in order to provide a maximum coverage of the SWT API.
+It can be used on on older runtimes (1.4+) with a few less functionalities.
-The current version is Java 6.0.

 2. How to use it?

 Remove the SWT jars and native libraries from your application's class path, and add SWTSwing.jar.
-A usual way to proceed is to rename "SWTSwing.jar" to "swt.jar" and replace the original "swt.jar" with the new one.
+A usual way to proceed is to rename "SWTSwing.jar" to "swt.jar" and replace the original "swt.jar" (make a backup) with the new one.

-If everything is OK, your application runs using Swing's widgets.

-If you have the possibility, let SWTSwing run your UI code in its UI thread.
-To do this, place your UI code in a Runnable object, and invoke Display.swtExec(runnable)
-Alternatively, if your application uses the main thread as the UI thread, you can use the special Display.main(String[]) method, with the first parameter being the main class of your application, followed by the normal parameters.
+For increased performance, let SWTSwing run your UI code in its UI thread.
+To do this, place your UI code in a Runnable object, and invoke org.eclipse.swt.widgets.Display.Display.swtExec(runnable) Alternatively, if your application uses the main thread as the UI thread, you can use the special org.eclipse.swt.widgets.Display.main(String[]) method, with the first parameter being your main class, followed by its parameters.
 If this is isn't possible, the library works with decreased performance.

 You can set the Look And Feel of your application by setting the system property